noi-techpark/odh-datacollector-flightdata/README.md

 ### License

-The code in this project is licensed under the MIT license.
-See the LICENSE file for more information.
+The code in this project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 license.
+See the [LICENSE.md](LICENSE.md) file for more information.

 ### Authors